Documenting your experience and qualifications – builders

 A statement of verification is a written document that outlines and verifies your experience.
 A statement of verification must include the following details of your experience:

 A statement of verification must be signed and dated by a credible and independent person.
 It must also include the contact details of the credible and independent person.

-What are the required units of a CPC50210 Diploma in Building and Construction?
+What are the required units of a CPC50220 or CPC50210 Diploma in Building and Construction?